 In order to ensure that the accreditation procedure can provide useful information for the data controller to decide whether the RDDS data should be disclosed on the basis of a request from an accredited entity, the accreditation process should take account of a number of requirements.

-The requirements shall be listed and made available to eligible entities.
+The requirements shall be listed and made available to eligible government entities.

 Compliance of accredited entities with these requirements needs to be assured by the accreditation authority.
 On that basis, accredited parties can be authorized to participate in the SSAD system and receive the necessary access/authentication credentials.
 In particular, the accreditation authority needs to ensure that an accredited entity respects the following conditions.